The first time we died.

 As Finance Director, Dayna specializes in accounting for other people’s problems.
 Call Dayna when something feels off.
 She’ll find a way to balance things.

-Partner and author, Eric specializes in building things faster and better than mere mortals.
+Partner and author, Eric specializes in seeing the standard and helping you stay accountable to it.
 Call Eric when you have an impossible mountain to climb.
 He’ll get you to the top.

 As Operations Director, Marie specializes in organizing chaos and delivering on promises.
 Call Marie when things feel shaky.
 She’ll teach you how to build trust.